athos00/sta101_fa22_website/content/projects/final-project.md

 - Video presentation

-- Sometime by August 4th, you/your group will upload a link to your video presentation in sakai discussions.
+- Sometime by December 9th, you/your group will upload a link to your video presentation in sakai discussions.
 Note that all members must present, and that a ten-minute time limit is strictly enforced.

 For the presentation, you can speak over your slide deck, similar to the lecture content videos.
 I recommend using Zoom to record your presentation; however, you can use whatever platform works best for your group.
 Below are a few resources to help you record video presentations: